RickSugden/the-ripe-banana/content/post/read-this-first-artificial-intelligence.md

 ##### What Is Artificial Intelligence?

-I'm sure there are a variety of ways to define AI, but when I refer to it, I am specifically referring to the subset of computer programs that can _mimic_ intelligence by being trained.
+I'm sure there are a variety of ways to define AI (which is technically not the same as ML, but I'm not going to go into that), so when I refer to it, I am specifically referring to the subset of computer programs that can _mimic_ intelligence by being trained.
 These computer programs are composed of artificial "neurons" arranged to mimic a simple "brain" structure.
 I will be referring primarily to the AIs that exist today and not to the futuristic doomsday device known as "General AI" (although, I may do a post on that, just for fun).
 To quote my good friend Madhav Singhal:

 > If one wants to philosophize about AI, then should be able write the code and do the math for it first.